Living Estuary

 I have been working on a project in collaboration with the non-profit, Oyster River Ecology, aiming to spread knowledge and awareness regarding the need of restoration and conservation of our environment and our oyster reefs, as well as how systemic inequities have shaped access to nature and why inclusive participation is critical to repairing the environment at large.

-I have also connected with Damon Moore of the non-profit: Oyster River Ecology, to facilitate Oyster Rag Pot (ORP) Community Creation events to go along with the Exhibition, where I will invite/involve volunteers in our community to come together to create artificial ORP's to assist with Oyster Reef restoration efforts.
+In addition to the exhibition, I have also connected with Damon Moore of the non-profit: Oyster River Ecology, to facilitate Oyster Rag Pot (ORP) Community Creation events to go along with the Exhibition, where I will invite/involve volunteers in our community to come together to create artificial ORP's to assist with Oyster Reef restoration efforts.

 Special thanks to the St. Petersburg Arts Alliance for awarding me the 2025 Individual Artist Grant to assist in making this projects happen!